chenfisher/provision/README.md

-# Provisional
+# Provision

-The provisional gem lets you hook a provisional filter to a method. **ANY method**.
+The provision gem lets you hook a provision filter to a method. **ANY method**.

 For example,
 Lets say we have an article website, where users can post articles.

 We want to limit the number of articles a user can post to our website, based on a primium account.
 For example, if the user is using the free version he can post up to 5 articles, when a user that has paid and is using the pro account, can post up to 20 articles.

-This is where 'provisional' comes in.
+This is where 'provision' comes in.
 It makes it easy and dry to do provisions on your website.

-The great thing about **provisional** is that it can act on any level - model, controller or any other class you have.
+The great thing about **provision** is that it can act on any level - model, controller or any other class you have.
 Think of it as ActiveRecord's **validate** and Controller's **before_filter** combined and available on any class and method.